General Directorate for Territorial Surveillance: Controversy

 The DST is mired in many torture allegations and scandals.
 As early as 2002 it operated the Temara interrogation centre, a black site for extraordinary renditions and interrogations on behalf of the United States.

 After the 2003 Casablanca bombings, the DST became involved in controversial interrogation methods to obtain confessions from suspects.
 After the 2011 Arab spring protest the secret detention centre is said to have been relocated to the Ain Aouda secret prison.
-Additionally, it has been revealed that the United States paid Morocco USD $20 million to build a secret detention centre sometime in 2004–2006.
+Additionally, it has been revealed that the United States paid Morocco US$20 million to build a secret detention centre sometime in 2004–2006.

 In 2010, Zakaria Moumni a former Moroccan Thai boxing champion, was arrested upon entering Morocco. later revealed that he Zakaria Moumni tortured and then imprisoned on trumped-up charges, on instructions from Mounir Majidi (the secretary of king Mohammed VI) and the head of the DST Abdellatif Hammouchi. and the US official at the same year Ali Aarras, a Belgian citizen, was extradited to Morocco from Spain where he was cleared of terrorism charges because of lack of evidence.
 After his extradition to Morocco and subsequent trial, he was condemned by judge Abdelkader Chentouf to 10-years in prison.
 The sentence was based on confessions, which according to Ali Aarras were obtained under torture.

-In February 2014, the director of the DGST Abdellatif Hammouchi, while on an official visit to France, was summoned by a French judge to answer for torture allegations in various cases, including the case of Zakaria Moumni and the Gdeim Izik protest camp suspects.
+In February 2014, DGST director Abdellatif Hammouchi, while on an official visit to France, was summoned by a French judge to answer for torture allegations in various cases, including the case of Zakaria Moumni and the Gdeim Izik protest camp suspects.
 This caused a diplomatic incident and vivid protestations from the Moroccan state apparatus who responded by suspending judicial cooperation accords with France.
 And announced that it will sue the plaintiffs for libel.
 However, the Moroccan Ministry of the Interior retracted all its lawsuits in France just days after filing them.